Family guide to arthritis

-Stiff joints can make it very hard to bend sufficiently to get in and out of a bath safely or, whilst bathing, to reach extremities such as the feet.
-Examples of useful bathing and washing aids therefore include bath lifts, long handled sponges, foot cleaners and safety rails.
+Stiff joints can make it very hard to bend sufficiently to get in and out of a bath safely or, while bathing, to reach extremities such as the feet.
+Examples of useful bathing and washing aids include bath lifts, long handled sponges, foot cleaners and safety rails.

 Stiffness and reduced manual dexterity can make a seemingly simple action such as tying a shoelace extremely difficult.
-To ease the frustration and prolong independence, arthritis sufferers can take advantage of button & zip pullers, self-binding shoe laces, extra long shoe horns and many other dressing aids.
+To ease the frustration and prolong independence, people living with arthritis can take advantage of button and zip pullers, self-binding shoe laces, extra long shoe horns, and many other dressing aids.

-Painful, swollen fingers can render it almost impossible to use conventional cutlery, whilst the difficulty of gripping smooth, damp or heavy crockery can pose a risk of spills, scalds and falls.
-To remedy this, manufacturers now offer soft-handled, easy-grip cutlery, non-spill cups, two handled cups & beakers, non-slip bowls, plate surrounds, clothing protectors and many other aids.
+Painful, swollen fingers can render it almost impossible to use conventional cutlery, while the difficulty of gripping smooth, damp or heavy crockery can pose a risk of spills, scalds, and falls.
+To remedy this, manufacturers now offer soft-handled, easy-grip cutlery, non-spill cups, two handled cups and beakers, non-slip bowls, plate surrounds, clothing protectors, and many other aids to help.

 For someone with arthritis, the kitchen can be a difficult and sometimes dangerous environment.
-However, innovations such as hot drink dispensers, kettle tippers, jar openers, tap turners and pan holders can all help to prevent accidents and enable people to remain more self-sufficient.
+However, innovations such as hot drink dispensers, kettle tippers, jar openers, tap turners, and pan holders can all help to prevent accidents and let people remain more self-sufficient.

 Standing and mobility aids

 Arthritic hips and knees can be a serious and very common cause of immobility, which can lead to further health problems and a poorer quality of life.
-To offset the effects of this, people can choose from an array of walking frames, rollators, support rails and riser recliner chairs, amongst many other aids to mobility.
+To offset the effects of this, people can choose from an array of walking frames, rollators, support rails, and riser recliner chairs, among others to help with their mobility.

 Families supporting a relative who is suffering from arthritis or a rheumatic disorder might find the following organisations and websites useful as sources of advice, information and other resources.

 When someone is buying a product for a person (including themselves) who has a disability, a severe physical impairment or a chronic illness, they are not required to pay VAT on it provided that the item in question is purposely designed as act as an aid to disability or injury.
-More details can be found on our website.
+More details can be found here.